Eulerian orientations and Hadamard codes: A novel connection via counting: Hardness result

 \begin{theorem} If $f\in\mathscr{D}_1\backslash \mathscr{A},g\in\mathscr{D}_0\backslash\mathscr{A}$, then \#EO($f,g$) is \#P-hard. \end{theorem}

 \begin{proof} We first show we can realize a signature $f'\in \mathscr{D}_1\backslash\mathscr{A}$ of support size 3 if $|\mathscr{S}(f)|>3$.
 If $f\in K(\mathscr{D}_1)$, suppose $f=(f_k)_{\times m}$ by Lemma~\ref{multiple_kernel}, where $f_k$ is the $\delta_1$-affine kernel of order $k$.
 We can extract 1 in some variable $x_i$ of $f$ by Lemma~\ref{realize-extract-1} and realize $f^{x_i=1}$, which is a multiple of $f_{k-1}$ by Lemma~\ref{long_lemma}.
 Continuing this process we can finally realize multiple of $f_2$.
 If $f\notin K(\mathscr{D}_1)$, suppose $f=\delta_1\otimes h$.
-Then there exists $i\in A(h)$ such that $h_i^0\in\mathscr{D}_1\backslash\mathscr{A}$.
+Then there exists $i\in I(h)$ such that $h_i^0\in\mathscr{D}_1\backslash\mathscr{A}$.
 We have $3<|\mathscr{S}(h_i^0)|<|\mathscr{S}(f)|$.
 Repeating the process, either $h_i^0\in K(\mathscr{D}_1)$ or it can realize a signature in $\mathscr{D}_1\backslash\mathscr{A}$ of smaller support size.
 Finally we can realize $f'\in\mathscr{D}_1\backslash\mathscr{A}$ of support size 3.
 Similarly, we can realize $g'\in\mathscr{D}_0\backslash\mathscr{A}$ of support size 3.
 Then by Lemma~\ref{hardness_3} we prove \#EO$(f,g)$ is \#P-hard. \end{proof}

-\begin{remark} Although $\mathscr{D}_1$ or $\mathscr{D}_0$ alone is tractable class, this example shows their mixing may be hard.
-This is because looping $\delta_1$ and $\delta_0$, no new $\delta_1$ or $\delta_0$ would occur, then the chain reaction terminates.
-This is a bit like electron–positron annihilation in physics. \end{remark}
+\begin{remark} Although $\mathscr{D}_1$ or $\mathscr{D}_0$ alone is a tractable class, this example shows their mixing may be hard.
+This is because when looping $\delta_1$ and $\delta_0$, no new $\delta_1$ or $\delta_0$ would occur, so the chain reaction terminates.
+This is analogous to electron-positron annihilation in physics. \end{remark}